-Was it the random acts of kindness that lead my psychic sister to win the lottery?
+Was it random acts of kindness that lead my psychic sister to win the lottery?
+She had mentioned to me that she was going to win a 1st division in lotto, but I thought nothing of it.

 My sister Carol lives in a small country town in Western Australia which is home to about 2,000 people.
 She is a larger than life person, a big kind of small town celebrity.
 Every Thursday lunch-time a number of local women gather to have lunch at a favorite local eatery.
 The group lovingly penned themselves 'the fat tarts', but later, due to the pressures of being politically correct, they renamed themselves the 'The Succulent Goddesses'.